 - A simulated room with three different microphones gives different reverb and space.
-We can drag and place the microphones at our desired places across the room.
-It also allows us to choose between different simulated microphones having different polar patterns.
+You can drag and place the microphones at our desired places across the room.
+It also allows you to choose between different simulated microphones having different polar patterns.

-- Using both gates, we can control the reverb’s decay and compression using the compressor module.
+- Using both gates, you can control the reverb’s decay and compression using the compressor module.

-- The “Room” module allows us to control the high and low frequencies and the reverb’s diffusion and decay time.
+- The “Room” module allows you to control the high and low frequencies and the reverb’s diffusion and decay time.

-- We have a mixer with three microphone channels and one master channel control in the lower section.
+- Mixer with three microphone channels and one master channel control in the lower section.
 Each channel has a level meter and fader.
-It allows us to adjust each mic’s input signal by sliding the input faders.
+You can adjust each mic’s input signal by sliding the input faders.

 Tverb By Eventide reverb is available for 64-bit Microsoft Windows 7 or above in VST, AU, and AAX formats, and for macOS, it is available in VST, AU, and AAX formats.